Learning holographic QCD with unflavored meson spectra: Methodology

 where, $m_X^2 = -3$ and,

 The coefficients $k_1$ and $k_2$ are the trainable parameters.
-Although we trained the model using only the quartic interaction term, it was found that adding a cubic interaction term significantly reduced the loss.
+We have observed that adding a cubic interaction term along with a quartic term significantly reduces the loss.
 This may indicate either insufficient hyperparameter tuning in the quartic-only case or that a cubic interaction is genuinely required in the holographic model.

 With $\partial_z B_2(z)$ computed in Eq.~\ref{eq:B2_dash}, we obtain,

 Using these relations, the effective potentials appearing in Eq.~\ref{eq:potential_f0}, Eq. \ref{eq:potential_rho}, Eq. \ref{eq:potential_a1}, and Eq. \ref{eq:potential_a2} are evaluated.
 The resulting Schr\"odinger-like equations are then solved numerically using the finite-difference method, with boundary conditions $\psi_n(0)=0$ and $\psi_n(z_{\mathrm{max}})=0$, yielding the meson mass eigenvalues.